Tristan296/widgets-blog-web-app/README.md

 * the blog loads new content automatically
 * if the application loads a blogpost with a null title, it gives it a default title
 * if the application loads a blogpost with null content, it displays a message indicating that the message was a blank post
+* once the blog is posted the blog post popup will clear
 * messages over a certain length are hidden
 * messages without spaces are still wrapped to fit rather than going off the screen